 Attended by museum trustees and those working directly to a trustee board, this one day workshop was held in the glorious surroundings of the River and Rowing Museum at Henley-on-Thames.

 The workshop included presentations and discussions of the following areas:

 - Museum sector overview of financial challenges and support

 - Understanding financial information

 - Museum Accreditation – governance and planning requirements

 - Rachel Cooper, Charity Finance Group.
 (Financial Strategy and Governance)

-- Kate Hebditch, SEMDP Accreditation Adviser (Museum Accreditation for Trustees)
+- Kate Hebditch, SEMD Accreditation Adviser (Museum Accreditation for Trustees)

-- Elaine Sansom, SEMDP Museum Development Officer (Sector overview for Trustees)
+- Elaine Sansom, SEMD Museum Development Officer (Sector overview for Trustees)

 Please click links to download PDF versions of the presentations.